jinseo-James-Cha/jinseo-James-Cha/README.md

 # 👋Hi, I'm Jinseo James Cha !!!

-I am a Back-end Developer.<br> I love learing new technology and skills of Web, and Server side.<br>
+I am a Back-end Developer.<br> I love learing new technologies and skills of Web, and Server side.<br>
 And leaving in Korea now.<br>

+Playing tennis is my one of favorite sports since I was 9 years old !

 ## 🤓 My values
 Speaking English&한국어 Fluently<br>